 - Where do you see your company 10 years from now?

-Once you have clarified your goals, it is of equal importance to communicate these to everyone in the company.
-And the most effective way of doing this is not just by printing your statements on a fancy tarpaulin and posting it on every corner of the building, but rather, by aligning your short term goals with your long term goals.
+Once you have clarified your goals, it’s equally important to communicate these to everyone in the company.
+And the most effective way of doing this is not just by printing your statements on a fancy banner and posting it on every corner of the building, but rather, by aligning your short term goals with your long term goals.

-To prevent the idle tendency to work for compliance, communicating the goals to the employees is pivotal in the collective effort of thriving as a company.
+To prevent the idle tendency to work for the weekend, communicating the goals to the employees is pivotal in the collective effort of thriving as a company.

 Aside from that, your goals should be transparent to the customers you cater to.

 What makes your services unique to other providers?
 What can the customers expect from you?
 Other companies have taken it up a notch by creating long-lasting catch phrases that simplify their mission and vision.